Laminar post-stall wakes of tapered swept wings: Introduction

 \section{Introduction}

-Flow separation over aerodynamic lifting devices has been a subject of research interest for decades, specially for small-scale air vehicles \citep{Mueller:01, Anderson:10,Taira:JFM09,Zhang:JFM20b,Zhang:JFM20}.
-To further understand wake dynamics at post-stall flow conditions, it is important to understand how the wing planform geometry influences the separated wake features.
-This characterization has been largely unexplored for tapered~wings.
+Flow separation over aerodynamic lifting bodies has been a subject of research interest for decades, especially for small-scale air vehicles \citep{Mueller:01, Anderson:10}.
+To further understand the post-stall wake dynamics, it is important to analyze the influence of wing planform geometry.
+This characterization is challenging for high-Reynolds-number flows, due to the multiscale nature of the wakes.
+Nevertheless, for massively separated flows, the large vortex structures observed in higher-Reynolds-number flows are topologically analogous to the core structures in low-Reynolds-number flows \citep{HuntEtAl:JFM1978,DallmannFDR1988,Delery:AR01}.
+To examine the fundamental aspects of unsteady $3$-D flow separation, we study post-stall flows in the absence of turbulence \citep{Taira:JFM09,Zhang:JFM20b,Zhang:JFM20}.
+This characterization has been largely unexplored for low-Reynolds-number flows over tapered~wings.

-In aircraft design, tapered wings are used to achieve an approximation to the elliptic aerodynamic loading over the wingspan.
-Tapered wings are more feasible and less geometrically complex compared to elliptic wings \citep{Prandtl:20,Mccormick:95}, from the point of view of manufacturing.
-The usage of tapered wings in aeronautics has called for initial studies to explore the wing taper effect, especially for high-Reynolds number flows \citep{Millikan:JAS36,Anderson:36determination,Irving:37,Soule:40design,Falkner:50}.
-For the laminar flow regime, the effect of wing taper on the wake dynamics is critical as the local Reynolds number flow at the wing tip is drastically reduced near the tip.
-For flows at a chord-based Reynolds number $Re_c = \mathcal{O}(10^4)$ wing, taper affects the aerodynamic loading with an increase in the pressure drag \citep{Traub:JA13,Traub:AIAAJ15}.
+In aircraft design, tapered wings are used to approximate the elliptic aerodynamic loading over the wingspan.
+Tapered wings are more feasible to manufacture due to their less complex geometry compared to elliptic wings \citep{Prandtl:20,Mccormick:95}.
+The usage of tapered wings in aeronautics led to initial studies that explored the wing taper effect, especially for high-Reynolds-number flows \citep{Millikan:JAS36,Anderson:36determination,Irving:37,Soule:40design,Falkner:50}.
+For the laminar flow regime, the effect of wing taper on the wake dynamics is critical as the local Reynolds number is drastically reduced near the tip.
+For flows over wings at a chord-based Reynolds number $Re_c = \mathcal{O}(10^4)$, taper affects the aerodynamic loading with an increase in the pressure drag \citep{Traub:JA13,Traub:AIAAJ15}.
 For $Re_c = \mathcal{O}(10^3)$, the aerodynamic characteristics are affected significantly by the viscous effects and the influence of wing taper on the wakes remains elusive, especially for massively separated flows.